Excel Form 10E-Salary Arrears Relief calculator AY 2018-19 for claiming rebate under section 89(1) of Income Tax Act 1961-Download

 4. Fill the details as computed in ABCAUS Excel utility and click on submit.
 Read Instructions carefully.

-ABCAUS salary arrears relief calculators have been provided to automatically calculate relief for Assessment Year 2017-18 AY 2016-17 and AY 2015-16 .
-They are simple, automatic and user friendly utility which calls for minimum effort and data input. users are required to fill only data sheet and it automatically calculates relief and prepare the Form 10E, Table-A, Annexure-I. Built in instructions with examples and auto checks have been provided inside. macros must be enabled to use this utility.
+ABCAUS calculator for working out relief is simple, automatic and a user friendly utility which calls for minimum effort and data input.
+Users are required to fill only data sheet and it automatically calculates relief and prepare the Form 10E, Table-A, Annexure-I. Built in instructions with examples and auto checks have been provided inside. macros must be enabled to use this utility.